Profiles of Valor: The Most Unlikely Hero — Desmond Doss (MoH) and Hacksaw Ridge

 Recounting Desmond’s heroic actions, CPT Jack Glover, the Company Commander over Desmond’s unit who had relentlessly ridiculed him and endeavored to have him expelled from the Army, recounted in tears his actions on Okinawa — tears because Glover was one of the men Desmond pulled to safety.

 According to Glover, “Even though I said those things to him…that he would never be by my damn side unless he had a rifle, I didn’t know him as the man.
 I knew him only has a skinny little kid who couldn’t carry the load.
 But he was one of the bravest people alive, and then to have him end up saving my life was the irony of the whole thing. … From the beginning of his first combat mission until his last one, he absolutely was fearless in regard to what was going to happen to him.

 Glover, added, "When you look back over most medal of honor recipients, it’s because of one absolute incident … Doss’s [award] was for doing something that was so outstanding, not only once but time and time and time and time again.”

-Indeed, Charles Googe, Director of the Medal of Honor Heritage Center in Chattanooga (where Desmond’s original Medal of Honor is housed), affirms why his actions are unparalleled among Medal recipients: “Often times heroism is measured within a single or split-second act.
+Indeed, Charles Googe, historian for the National Medal of Honor Heritage Center in Chattanooga (where Desmond’s original Medal is housed), affirms why his actions are unparalleled among Medal recipients: “Often times heroism is measured within a single or split-second act.
 Desmond Doss performed repeated unimaginable feats of bravery on Leyte and Okinawa.
 He left Okinawa with a severely fractured arm and 17 pieces of shrapnel embedded in his body.”

 Googe notes further, “Once back in the States, he devoted much of his life in service to his neighbors and community.
 Desmond’s character was defined not by one single event, but by repeated acts of honorable service to his country throughout his life.”